Nikhil-Rao20/Three_of_Hearts/README.md

   <img src="imgs/img5.png" width="49%">
 </p>

 **_Note_** : _Currently the user of backend has been suspended due to cost constraint.
-We are looking for funding to make our website fully functional._
+We are looking for funding to make our website fully functional.**We are currently working on the website for the uploading features and backend.
+We are trying to complete it by 7th December 2024.**_